tl-its-umich-edu/StudentDashboard/README.md

     bundle install

+## Running via Ruby
 The server can then be run locally using common Ruby web servers.
-There are some script files included that make it easy to run a Ruby server directly on port 3000.
+StudentDashboard can be run locally using the included script "./runServerBundle.sh"  This will run on port 3000 at the URL: http://localhost:3000/

+## Running via Tomcat

 To build the war file for installation under Tomcat use the command